awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-doc-api-steps.md

 The Enhanced Document API requires the same [dependencies](ddb-en-client-getting-started.md#ddb-en-client-gs-dep) that are needed for the DynamoDB Enhanced Client API\.
 It also requires a [`DynamoDbEnhancedClient` instance](ddb-en-client-getting-started-dynamodbTable.md#ddb-en-client-getting-started-dynamodbTable-eclient) as shown at the start of this topic\.

-Since the Enhanced Document API was released with version 2\.20\.3 of the AWS SDK for Java 2\.x, you need that version or greater\.
+Because the Enhanced Document API was released with version 2\.20\.3 of the AWS SDK for Java 2\.x, you need that version or greater\.

 ## Create a `DocumentTableSchema` and a `DynamoDbTable`<a name="ddb-en-client-doc-api-steps-createschema"></a>